Docker cheatsheet

 Optional commands:

-• -c XXX passes XXX to the command.
-In our example the command is /bin/bash.
-With -c we can pass any kind of commands; for example -c "while true; do echo hello world; sleep 1; done".
+--name XXXassigns the name XXX to the container-dlaunches the container as a daemon-c XXXpasses XXX to the command.
+In our example the command is/bin/bash.
+With -c we can pass any kind of commands; for example-c "while true; do echo hello world; sleep 1; done".
 Docker would pass this string t bash and the container would print hello world every second without stopping.
 Note the quotes.

 See containers status